Merge Operator

 Overview

-The Data Workflow Merge operator lets you combine or separate data from 2 Data Tables using key/value pairs.
-Controlling how data merges depends on the chosen feature and how you use the operator's 2 input ports.
+The Data Workflow Merge operator lets you combine or separate data from two data tables using key/value pairs.
+Controlling how data merges depends on the chosen feature and how you use the operator's two input ports.

 • Intersection: Combines all table values that share the same key.